oiahoon/termonaut/docs/TROUBLESHOOTING.md

 If all checks pass and you're still having issues, try:
 1. Restart your terminal completely
-2. Run `termonaut init --force` to reinstall hooks
+2. Run `termonaut advanced shell install --force` to reinstall hooks
 3. Enable debug logging and check for errors
 4. Report the issue with debug information